So here are some key things I learned about bombing my final round at google for an SRE.

 - You can perfectly prepared but one bad interview can mentally derail you.

 - Practice whiteboarding.

 - Be ready to accept failure.

-- Your interviewer can be an asshole and will try to destroy your confidence, be calm AF.
+- Your interviewer can be an prick and will try to destroy your confidence, be calm at all cost.

 - If you have to prepare for the interview, means you are not yet ready for google.

 - I lost 6kgs of weight in 3 months in preparation, don’t do it.

 - Try to interview in sunny vale, Philadelphia, etc Interviewing in 3 degrees Celcius in NYC is not fun at all.

 - Don’t be depressed if the hiring committee does not go forward with an offer.